Interlocking paving stones: what they are and why you should choose them for your home

 During the installation process, paving stones become interlocked with the addition of paver jointing sand.
 This material locks pavers in place by filling in the joints completely from top to bottom, creating friction in the joints.
 This friction in the joints disperses weight load over a greater area, meaning that paving stones are able to withstand the weight of vehicles of all sizes, large parties and more.

-In fact, when pavers are walked on, regardless of the fact that your foot takes up only one or two pavers, this jointing system ensures your weight is evenly distributed over 6-7 pavers with each step you take.
+In fact, when pavers are walked on, regardless of the fact that your foot takes up only one or two pavers, this jointing system ensures your weight is evenly distributed over six to seven pavers with each step you take.
 Now, be mindful that not ALL contractors/home improvement companies install pavers using joint sand stabilization, but it’s important that your contractor does.

-Give System Pavers a call to find out more on the joint sand stabilization installation process at 844-200-7788.
+Give System Pavers a call to find out more about the joint sand stabilization installation process at 844-200-7788.

 Concrete and asphalt are rigid systems

 Concrete and asphalt are rigid systems, meaning they cannot move along with the shifting earth beneath them.
 As the ground shifts, asphalt and shift with it, causing the materials to bend and break.
 This is how both surfaces easily develop the all-to-familiar sights of cracks and chips.

 Pavers, on the other hand, are individual units that are sand jointed together.
 This means they not only look beautiful, but as the ground shifts, the pavers shift along with it, meaning pavers won’t buckle or crack.
 The paving stone sand jointed stabilization allows the pavers to remain flexible and easily move along with shifting ground or tremors without breaking, cracking, or chipping.

 Repairs can be made seamlessly